 Call San Diego car accident attorney Richard Morse today to discuss your case.
 Our legal team is available 24/7 to take your call and you pay nothing unless we win.
 We have helped many San Diego residents get the money they need after a car accident and will put our experience to work for you.

 - Did A Distracted Driver Cause Your Injury?

 - Airbag Vehicle Safety – The Recalls Continue

 - What To Do After A Car Accident

 - California Traffic Safety Info

 - Daily Updates on San Diego Car Accidents

 - California Code of Civil Procedure 335.1

-San Diego personal injury lawyer Curtis Quay can help if you have been injured in an accident.
-Curtis has a proven track record of success both in the court room and in settlement negotiations.
-He has over 15 years experience and has recovered millions for his clients.
+San Diego personal injury lawyer Richard Morse can help if you have been injured in an accident.
+Richard has a proven track record of success both in the courtroom and in settlement negotiations.

 At ITL we understand that after being injured you will have many questions regarding your rights and possible compensation.
 We have assisted many people throughout the years to get the compensation they deserve.
 Contact us today for a free consultation.
 We are conveniently located in downtown San Diego or can make arrangements to come to you.